palantir/bulldozer/README.md

   # "method" defines the merge method.
 The available options are "merge",
   # "rebase", and "squash".
   method: squash

+  # Allows the merge method that is used when auto-merging a PR to be different based on the
+  # target branch.
+The keys of the hash are the target branch name, and the values are the merge method that
+  # will be used for PRs targeting that branch.
+The valid values are the same as for the "method" key.
+  # Note: If the target branch does not match any of the specified keys, the "method" key is used instead.
+  branch_method:
+    develop: squash
+    master: merge

   # "options" defines additional options for the individual merge methods.
   options: